The territorial politics of digitalisation-as-urbanisation in the global south

 European Research Council (ERC) Advanced Grant 2020

 In the last two decades, an information revolution in the global south has profoundly shaped the urbanisation of metropolitan regions.
 Global and national initiatives to adopt smart technologies in local governments, with the claim that opportunities presented by digitalisation will resolve the challenges of urbanisation – are now literally automating regional futures.
 This project will conduct the first comprehensive South-South investigation of the dynamics of digitalisation-as-urbanisation – the transition to automated planning processes in metropolitan regions, and its impacts on regional urbanisation.
 The project will conduct research in peri-urban municipalities of three rapidly growing metropolitan regions where municipal digitalisation is directed towards strategic regional planning.
 These municipalities face major challenges with transforming paper-based colonial and postcolonial bureaucracies into automated planning processes within highly unequal contexts, and therefore represent the wider experience of digitalisation-as-urbanisation in the global south.
-Through detailed ethnography, interviews and information audit trails in digitalising municipalities, the project will investigate

 a) the rescaling of the digitalising state in local governance;